kean/Nuke/Documentation/Nuke.docc/Performance/combine.md

           receiveValue: { imageView.image = $0.image })
 ```

- > `orEmpty` is a custom property which catches the errors and immediately completes the publishes instead.
+ > `orEmpty` is a custom property which catches the errors and immediately completes the publisher instead.

 ```swift
 public extension Publisher {